How to Apply

 Financial aid counseling is available from Financial Aid Administrators on an appointment basis.
 In addition, there is an administrator-on-duty 18-24 hours a week for quick questions.
 Social Security numbers or ID numbers are needed to make appointments.

 Students should begin their financial planning for college with an estimate of what the total cost will be for one academic year at UW-Whitewater.
 While fees (tuition) and room and board expenses will represent the majority of expenses, expect to pay for workbooks and supplies, personal items, laundry, entertainment and travel.
 If you make realistic budgetary allowances for such items now, your final financial projections will be more accurate and useful.

-The costs incurred for 2015-16 are listed below.
-Students may add inflation factors of 3 to 5.5 percent for 2016-17.
+The estimated costs for 2017-18 are listed below.
 Actual data may be obtained during the summer from Financial Services pending the Board of Regents’ approval.

 |Workbooks and Supplies||$600.00||$1,600.00|

 Non-resident (except Minnesota) undergraduates add $8,600 and graduates add $9,500 for non-resident tuition (estimate).

 Note: Self-supporting students have higher cost estimates.
 Contact the Financial Aid Office for additional details.
 These college costs may not be exactly the same as those listed in other UW-Whitewater publications, as they are used solely to establish eligibility for financial aid.
 These costs are subject to change without notice.
 The actual costs incurred will depend on whether the student lives on campus in a double room, single room, triple room or suite, off campus, or at home with parent(s).

 UW-Whitewater participates in the Net Price Calculator/Financial Aid Award Estimator, which gives students access to college costs and financial aid estimations based on individual costs and income factors.
 See www.uww.edu/cost for more information.